Authors & Events

-Socrates’ death in 399 B.C. turned Plato forever from politics, and in the next decade he wrote his first dialogues, among them Apology and Euthyphro.
-At age forty, Plato visited Italy and Syracuse, and upon his return he founded the Academy-Europe’s first university—in a sacred park on the outskirts of Athens.
-The Academy survived for a millennium, finally closed by the emperor Justinian in A.D.
-529. Plato hoped his school would train its pupils to carry out a life of service and to investigate questions of science and mathematics.
-Plato’s old age was probably devoted to teaching and writing, he died in Athens in 348 B.C.
+Socrates’ death in 399 BCE turned Plato forever from politics, and in the next decade he wrote his first dialogues, among them Apology and Euthyphro.
+At age 40, Plato visited Italy and Syracuse, and upon his return he founded the Academy-Europe’s first university—in a sacred park on the outskirts of Athens.
+The Academy survived for a millennium, finally closed by the emperor Justinian in 529.
+Plato hoped his school would train its pupils to carry out a life of service and to investigate questions of science and mathematics.
+Plato’s old age was probably devoted to teaching and writing, he died in Athens in 348 BCE.

 Visit other sites in the Penguin Random House Network